BroseleyCameraClub/BroseleyCameraClub.github.io/_posts/2024-10-28-October_Newsletter.markdown

 <br>

 The presentation about *'Fashion, Portraits & Closeups'* was held.
-We discussed a few tips around this genre, and how you can look into lots of ways to impliment this yourself with your own images.
+We discussed a few tips around this genre, and how you can look into lots of ways to use this yourself with your own images.

 Some amazing images were critiqued and reviewed, and discussions around a few videos that you could review.